websanco/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/using-the-web-content-display-widget.md

 # Using the Web Content Display Widget

-Once you've created a [Web Content Article](../../content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md), the quickest way to display it on a page is the Web Content Display widget.
-Once a web content article is displayed updates to that content will be displayed immediately, unless a [workflow](../../process-automation/workflow/introduction-to-workflow.md) is enabled.
+After you create a [Web Content Article](../../content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md), the quickest way to display it on a page is the Web Content Display widget.
+Once a Web
+Content Article is displayed, content updates appear immediately, unless you configure a [workflow](../../process-automation/workflow/introduction-to-workflow.md) to review and approve the updates.

 ## Adding Web Content Display to a Page